hyperbaton/cft/README.md

       to be possible.
     - `socialStructureRequirements`: A list of such requirements.
 Each social class mentioned must represent a percentage lower or equal to this one.
 Always in the range [0,1].
-- `downgrade`: A list of ways a Xoonglin can become a lower class.
+- `downgrades`: A list of ways a Xoonglin can become a lower class.
     - `nextClass`: Reference to next class.
     - `requiredHappiness`: If happiness gets lower than this, the Xoonglin will downgrade.
     - `requiredNeeds`: These needs have to be satisfied at the given value or the Xoonglin will